Categorically closed countable semigroups: Application of the polyboundedness to paratopological groups

 A {\em paratopological group} is a group endowed with a semigroup topology.
 A paratopological group $G$ is a {\em topological group} if the operation of taking the inverse $G\to G$, $x\mapsto x^{-1}$, is continuous.
 In this case the topology of $G$ is called a {\em group topology}.

-The problem of automatic continuity of the inversion in paratopological groups was investigated by many authors (see surveys~\cite{BR} and~\cite{Tka} for more information).
+The problem of automatic continuity of the inversion in paratopological groups goes back to the classical work of Ellis~\cite{Ellis}.
+This problem was investigated by many authors (see surveys~\cite{BR} and~\cite{Tka} for more information).
 A typical result says that the continuity of the inversion in paratopological groups follows from a suitable property of compactness type.
 For example, a paratopological group $G$ is topological if $G$ possesses one of the following properties: locally compact, sequentially compact, totally countably compact, regular feebly compact or quasiregular 2-pseudocompact~\cite{Tka}.

-The next proposition shows that each polybounded $T_1$ paratopological group is topological.
+The next proposition shows that every polybounded $T_1$ paratopological group is topological.

 \begin{proposition} Let $G$ be a $T_1$ paratopological group and $H\subseteq G$ be a subgroup which is polybounded in $G$.
 Then $H$ is a topological group. \end{proposition}

 \begin{proof} Being polybounded, the subgroup $H$ is contained in the union $\bigcup_{i=1}^nf_i^{-1}(b_i)$ for some semigroup polynomials $f_1,\dots,f_n:G\to G$ and some elements $b_1,\dots,b_n\in G$.
 Observe that if $f_i(x)=a_0xa_1\cdots xa_n$ for some $a_0,\dots,a_n\in G$, then $f_i^{-1}(b_i)=\tilde f_i^{-1}(e)$ for the semigroup polynomial $\tilde f_i(x)=xa_1\cdots xa_nb_i^{-1}a_0$.
 So, we can assume that for every $i\le n$ there exists a semigroup polynomial or a constant self-map $g_i$ of $X$ such that $f_i(x)=xg_i(x)$ for all $x\in G$, and $b_i=e$.
 It follows from that $x^{-1}\in\{g_i(x)\}_{i\le n}$ for every $x\in H$.